 Try this combo: peaches, arugula, basil and mozzarella cheese on naan.

 What are some easy meals you like to prepare?
 Comment below!

 Have more questions about meal preparation?
-Speak with a health professional on eChat or call (416) 338-7600.
+Speak to a dietitian by calling Telehealth Ontario at 1-866-797-0000.
+For other pregnancy-related questions, talk with a Public Health Nurse on eChat or call (416) 338-7600.